thKim0/totolink/README.md

 The vulnerability can be triggered via the "NTPSyncWithHost" function for setting the time of the firmware.
 An example payload is as follows
 `{"host_time":"2024' > test'","topicurl":"NTPSyncWithHost"}`

 These functions and many more are registered and used as callbacks in the main function of the cstecgi.cgi binary.
-Below is a snippet of code from the main function and a table of functions that are registered as callbacks.
+Below is a code snippet of the main function and part of the table of functions registered as callbacks.
 ![](./img/4.png)
 ![](./img/5.png)